wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 Yuuki was born in Ninohe, Iwate, and grew up in Esashi, Iwate.
 His mother, Yūko Konno (née Jūmonji), was a nurse, and his father, Kōji Konno, was a medical assistant and later a labor activist.[^1]

+At age four or earlier, Yuuki started using a Panasonic U1 Pro FW-U1P609 word processor and learned kanji with its kana-kanji conversion.
+At age four, he got a Fujitsu FMV Deskpower MV205 FMVM52053 computer.

 ## Notes

 [^1]: His father served as president of the Japanese Communist Party-affiliated Iwate Federation of Trade Unions.